-The Conceptual phase is generally the longest phase of design, and that is the case here.
+The conceptual phase is generally the longest phase of design, but that is not the case here.
+Due to the difficulties being faced in regards to the skirt during the prototype build, alternate design shapes were considered.
+As shown in the alternate design, the circular shape board will allow an easier sealing process for the skirt, ultimately ensuring no failure to be possible.
 Although the team is behind on tasks, this is only to ensure that the progress is made thoroughly.
-The good news is once the board is fully conceptually designed, the build process will be very quick and afterwards only troubleshooting remains.
-Before this can be done, the final cad model needs to be completed, the material selection must be locked in.
+Before this can be done, the final cad model needs to be decided upon.
 Once this is done, the rest of the work will be considerably more straightforward.
-When the Spring 2017 semester begins, the team will reconvene to draw out new tasks for the semester.
+In the coming weeks of this semester, the team will move forward with a final design and Horizon Hoverboards will introduce the new and improved consumer grade hoverboard.